amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 Tensorflow
 ```
 1. Preprocessing:
-first step, a preliminary inspection of the images in order to find corrupted images and delete them or convert them to an image that can work with TF.
+The first step is a preliminary inspection of the images to find corrupted pictures and delete them or convert them to an image that can work with TF.

 2. Upload the images:
- i used ```tf.keras.utils.image_dataset_from_directory``` Generates a ```tf.data.Dataset``` from image files in a directory.
+ I used ```tf.keras.utils.image_dataset_from_directory``` Generates a ```tf.data.Dataset``` from image files in a directory.

-3. Spliting into Train Validation and Test Datasets and check the class balance in each datasets
+3. Splitting into Train Validation and Test Datasets and check the class balance in each dataset

 4. Build the model- a CNN model
 ```